GiveJavaAChance/GiveJavaAChance/README.md

 ## The Programming leap
 My programming philosophy is quite different due to the way I learned how to code (And how I became self-taught).

-A little more than three years ago, 2022-09-16, I was introduced to Java as a "beginner's language."
+Almost three years ago, 2022-09-16, I was introduced to Java as a "beginner's language."
 At first, it was fun to learn about variables, loops, ifs, switches etc. Then it became about algorithms.
 A bit later, (I can't remember exactly when) because I was ahead of the class and spent hours at home just for fun, I started asking different questions and taking different approaches to assignments and problems.

 When the class started covering Java Swing, we had to write stupid programs like a single button with a JTextArea that displayed random words, stuff that felt really uninspiring.
 But soon after, we got some challenges we got to pick from.
 When I looked through the options, I found "Sorting algorithms" and immediately knew that, THAT was what I wanted to make (It was the era of hour long videos of sorting algorithm visualizer videos, lol).